cryptpad/documentation/admin_guide/admin_panel.rst

 -  Disk usage: Amount of storage space consumed by various CryptPad resources

+..
+XXX <!-- can be very expensive to run this on a large instance -->

 Disk usage report
 ~~~~~~~~~~~~~~~~~

 Support
 -------

-[link to how to set up the support mailbox]
+..
+XXX [link to how to set up the support mailbox]

    Here is the list of tickets sent by users to the support mailbox.
 All
    the administrators can see the messages and their answers.
 A closed